AndelaHacks/See-the-Light/README.md

 After installing the android application, the user will be able to paste the urls into the application and it is parsed in the API of the machine Learning model

 ## Web Plugin
-It works on the same procedure as the android app but by having a Web Extension being installed in the browser which extacts the webpage being browsed and ranks the site using machine learning model.
+It works on the same procedure as the android app but by having a Web Extension being installed in the browser which extacts the webpage being browsed and parses the data using the Machine Learning model API.